Javascript is required to run this page

 Summary

-As Introduced.
+As Passed House of Origin.
 Minimum off-street parking requirements in certain areas.

 • Bill History